visualboyadvance-m/visualboyadvance-m/doc/ReadMe.SDL.txt

 SDL frontend keymap
 ===================
-These are the keybindings that are hardwired into the source code (those that are not defined in VisualBoyAdvance.cfg):
+These are the keybindings that are hardwired into the source code (those that are not defined in vbam.cfg):

 CTRL-R: reset
 CTRL-B: rewind